Cwarcup/personal-blog/data/blog/ruby/strings.md

 ---
-title: Introduction to strings in Ruby
+title: Introduction to strings and numbers in Ruby
 date: '2022-05-31'
 tags: ['ruby', 'strings']
 draft: false
 summary: Introduction to how strings work in Ruby.
 Includes examples of string interpolation, concatenation, methods and getting user input.
 ---

-# Strings
+# Strings in Ruby

 Use double or single quotes to define strings.